 Delhi HC stays increase in auto fares by AAP govt

-The HC listed the matter for further hearing on May 21.
-The court was hearing a petition filed by NGO Aiding Hands Foundation seeking to set aside the Delhi government's notification revising the auto fares on the ground that the notification was issued without the approval of the competent authority and would severely impact the people.
+The high court listed the matter for further hearing on May 21.
+The court was hearing a petition filed by NGO, Aiding Hands Foundation, seeking that the notification revising the auto fares be set aside as it was issued without the approval of the competent authority and would severely impact the people.

+The high court on July 8 last year refused to stay the AAP government's decision to increase auto-rickshaw fares.
+It, however, had issued notice to the Centre, Delhi government, its transport department and fare revision commission on the PIL.

+The petition challenged the notification saying authorities arbitrarily revised the auto fares in Delhi, adversely impacting the residents who are otherwise victimised by the unruly behaviour of auto drivers and charging of exorbitant amount.
+Advocate D P Singh, appearing for the NGO, had told the court that the notification was issued without the approval of the lieutenant governor, and it deserved to be set aside being bad in law.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)